 We were all waiting an eternity.

 Richie later told me he saw it first.
-Those beer seats were in the last section of right field in the Upper Deck.
+Those beer seats were in the last section of left field in the Upper Deck.
 From there he couldn’t see everything great but he had a phenomenal view of Steve Finley jumping and missing.
 He could tell a second before those of us on the first base side of Mezzanine that a baseball had just left Shea Stadium.

 The rest of us chumps had to wait for Steve Finley to land on his feet disappointed, for Bruce Froemming to twirl an index finger, for Todd Pratt to definitively infer that his travel itinerary would be taking him nonstop from first to home…and from there to eternal Met glory.